peersky/peersky-cocoa-webiste/packages/next-web3-chakra/README.md

 https://github.com/peersky/daococoa/issues

 ### Fund

-You can fund this project @ `0x60D5fe6238bBd887632d90C480B013C32cA29804`.
-All funding trough this will receive dao tokens distributed on initial token mint for Daocoacoa
+You can fund this project to make it more fun.